pelicanbaytennisgroups/content/page/Groups.md

 Groups may schedule matches for the all or part of the winter season<br>
 Some groups schedule matches year-round<br>
 Groups are privately organized by Pelican Bay residents and are not a service of the Pelican Bay Foundation<br>
-Many players belong to two or more groups depending on when the want to play<br>
+Many players belong to two or more groups depending on their skill and day/times they want to play<br>

 Groups may ...